Divide and Conquer: Campaign Map, Remade for 3.2 - v2.1 released!!!

 Ensured Battle Stability! - As part of the climate overhaul, the culprit file for Battle CTD's was overhauled.
 Combined with a new method of loading these files, battle CTD's have been killed off, ensuring stability during your best moments.

-Includes the 3.3 Unofficial Patch! - Enjoy the epic battles available within the new custom settlements provided by leo.civil.uefs!
-Enjoy an enhanced builidng upgrade system and improved immersion through bug-killing.
+Includes the Alternate Patch 4.0! - Enjoy the epic battles available within the new custom settlements provided by leo.civil.uefs!
+Enjoy an enhanced building upgrade system and improved immersion through bug-killing.
 Further enhancements have been included in this map, including an improved Erebor and a custom settlement for Gundabad.

 Unofficial Fellowship Patch! - Experience the Fellowship Campaign like you should have been able to.
 Enjoy the experience on an immersive map, with polish and bug-fixes key to allowing you a smooth playthrough from start to finish.